 Module 1: Introduction to Azure for SAP workloads

-Students will learn about the partnership between Microsoft and SAP, explore an overview of Azure for SAP workloads, and learn common terms and meanings.
+Students will learn about the partnership between Microsoft and SAP, explore an overview of Azure for SAP workloads, evaluate Microsoft components, and learn common terms and meanings.

 Module 2: Foundations of Azure for SAP workloads